 - Works on exhibit are insured by the City of Upper Arlington.

-- Artists are paid directly by the purchasers of any artwork, however the Cultural Arts Division does require a 10% commission for pieces that are sold.
+- The Cultural Arts Division does requires a 10% commission for pieces that are sold.

-- The Visual Arts Committee strives to balance the desire for exhibition space by professional and community artists with the provision of an engaging and varied schedule of exhibitions.
+- We strive to balance the desire for exhibition space by professional and community artists with the provision of an engaging and varied schedule of exhibitions.
 The works of student, emerging, amateur and professional artists—be they local, regional or further afield—are welcome and regularly featured within the gallery exhibition schedule.

 We are not accepting applications to exhibit at this time.
 Applications open on an annual basis and will open again in Fall 2023.

 The goal of the Arlington Gallery is to provide exhibition space for artists affiliated with Upper Arlington.
 The purpose of the Gallery is to highlight local talent and showcase the artists who live and work in our community in a non-juried setting.
 The Arlington Gallery is a vital and active resource for the community, raising awareness, accessibility, and advancement for local artists.